gezpage/serverless-csv-http-notifier/README.md

 You will need to deploy before you start testing as the S3 bucket will be created, that you need to test:

     sls deploy

+The Lambda function will be triggered by a .csv file upload to the S3 bucket designated in the `serverless.yml` file.

 ### Testing